HugoMitre/Ocular-Cefalico-Silla-VR/README.md

 @article{MitreHernandez2026OcularCefalico,
   author  = {Authors]},
-  title   = {Elastic similarity ensembles and a hybrid MSM--LSTM classifier for head-motion command recognition: A multi-criteria framework applied to assistive wheelchair control in virtual reality}, journal = {Engineering Applications of Artificial Intelligence}, year    = {2026}, note    = {Manuscript submitted for publication}
+  title   = {Elastic similarity ensembles and a hybrid MSM--LSTM classifier for head-motion command recognition: A multi-criteria framework applied to assistive wheelchair control in virtual reality}, journal = {Universal Access in the Information Society}, year    = {2026}, note    = {Manuscript submitted for publication}
 }